-To overcome this limitation, in this paper we present the development, the testing and the data of a simulated reality of a mesoscale catchment based on a fully integrated terrestrial model system.
-Our simulated catchment encompasses the terrestrial system from the bedrock to the upper atmosphere covering the catchment of a higher-order river (length ≈ 380 km, area ≈ 14000km2) including a buffer zone surrounding it, in which we simulate - as realistically as currently possible - the multi-year evolution of states including the water and energy fluxes in and between all its compartments.
-We specifically venture to represent the strong spatial variability of the land components, which affects the overall system behavior due to nonlinear couplings and feedbacks.
-Since a simulated catchment with no resemblance to a real world catchment hardly allows for evaluating its realism, we base our simulation loosely on the Neckar catchment in southwest Germany that contains quite variable topography, different land cover, high and low precipitation regions, deep and shallow water tables and regions prone to flooding events. (see Figure 1).
-The model does not aim at exactly reproducing the catchment's response to hydro-climatic forcing, instead we only require that the simulated response is realistic with respect to typical spatial and temporal characteristics.
-For this reason, we discuss the model realism in comparison with observations of the real catchment, but also its limitations, particularly in relation to the chosen resolutions which balance the detail in process representation and computational feasibility.
-Despite these simplifications we believe this dataset will be useful in a variety of ways, such as data assimilation, model comparison studies and model development studies as well as focused impact studies.
-In the discussion section at the end we go more into detail how this dataset can potentially be used and what the limits of applicability are.
+To overcome this limitation, in this paper, we present the development, the testing, and the data of a simulated reality of a mesoscale catchment based on a fully integrated terrestrial model system.
+Our virtual Neckar catchment encompasses the terrestrial system from the bedrock to the upper atmosphere, covering the catchment of a higher-order river (length $\approx 380 \,\mathrm{km}$, area $\approx 14000 \,\mathrm{km}^2$) including a buffer zone surrounding it, in which we simulate - as realistically as currently possible - the multi-year evolution of states including the water and energy fluxes in and between all its compartments.
+We specifically venture to represent the strong spatial variability of the land components, which affects the overall system behavior due to non-linear couplings and feedbacks.
+Since a simulated catchment with no resemblance to a real-world catchment hardly allows for evaluating its realism, we base our simulation loosely on the Neckar catchment in southwest Germany which contains quite variable topography, different land cover, high- and low-precipitation regions, deep and shallow water tables, and regions prone to flooding events. (see Fig. 1).
+The model does not aim at exactly reproducing the catchment's response to hydroclimatic forcing; instead, we only require that the simulated response is realistic with respect to typical spatial and temporal characteristics.
+For this reason, we discuss the model realism in comparison with observations of the real catchment but also its limitations, particularly in relation to the chosen resolutions which balance the detail in process representation and computational feasibility.
+Despite these simplifications, we believe this dataset will be useful in a variety of ways, such as data assimilation, model comparison studies, and model development studies, as well as focused impact studies.
+In the discussion section at the end, we go more into detail on how this dataset can potentially be used and what the limits of applicability are.

 The remainder of the paper is structured as follows.
-In section 2, we introduce the simulation platform TerrSysMP, while Section 3 describes in detail the surface and subsurface parameters for topography, soils and aquifers, land use, vegetation, and the river network.
-In Section 4, we show snapshots and time series of state variables or system parameters extracted from the simulated catchment and compare them to observations in the real Neckar catchment to demonstrate how well the most important requirements are met.
-These results as well as possible ways to improve them are discussed in Section 5 together with several issues, which came up during the development phase.
-We provide conclusions and an outlook in Section 6.
+In Sect.
+2, we introduce the simulation platform (TerrSysMP), while Sect.
+3 describes in detail the surface and subsurface parameters for topography, soils and aquifers, land use, vegetation, and the river network.
+In Sect.
+4, we show snapshots and time series of state variables or system parameters extracted from the simulated catchment and compare them to observations in the real Neckar catchment to demonstrate how well the most important requirements are met.
+These results as well as possible ways to improve them are discussed in Sect.
+5, together with several issues which came up during the development phase.
+We provide conclusions and an outlook in Sect.
+6.